 - Less is NOT more!
 Is is just me or does our culture continually spew this cruel little lie that gets tucked away in our minds that to be healthy and skinny we need NOT eat??
 This couldn’t be further from the truth!
 Our bodies need AT LEAST three full meals a day.
 Now, constantly grazing isn’t good for your body either.
 It needs time to digest and 3 to 4 hours max is plenty of time to let your body digest its food.
 However, if you are skipping meals altogether then I just urge you to reconsider because skimping on nutrition will only cause your body harm in may ways.
 Think of your car.
 It needs fuel to run properly, right?
 Driving it continuously low on fuel will cause damage to your vehicle.
 It is the same with your body!
 You cannot keep running so low on fuel or eventually your body will start shutting down and it will start working against you.
 Unless we have a serious illness such as an eating disorder then we can’t keep up fasting forever on a daily basis.
 Fasting meals and then indulging later in the day is a pathway that leads straight to weight-gain.

 - Fat is your friend!!
 It is so important to have adequate fat levels for our bodies to function properly and to protect our organs and our hormonal health.
-I am not thinking of consuming unhealthy hydrogenated and unhealthy trans fats found in a lot of processed foods.
-I am talking about consuming natural and healthy saturated fat such as the kind found in butter, coconut oil, avocados and meats.
+I am not thinking of saturated and trans fats.
+I am talking about natural and unsaturated fat such as the kind found in butter, coconut oil, avocados and meats.

 Speaking of fat…I can’t wait to tell you about my favorite fat of all time!